 Soil pH can make or break your plants' ability to absorb nutrients and thrive.

 Soil pH can be tested with an over-the-counter product found at all garden supply stores.
 Testing the soil will tell you if your soil is neutral (7.0), alkaline (greater than 7.0) or acidic (less than 7.0).
 While over-the-counter pH tests are accurate enough, other soil tests available from retail outlets are not.
 To get your soil tested, and I urge you to do so, use a local, reputable soil test lab.

-Also, it is more difficult to alter the pH of clay soils, commonly found in the Bay Area.
+Also, it is more difficult to alter the pH of clay soils.
 Once you begin treating your soil, it is important to continue monitoring pH levels.